 The brooches are then divided into two types: the kerongsangibu (mother piece) and kerongsanganak (child piece).
 To wear a traditional Baju Kebaya, you usually need to fasten it with one mother brooch and two child brooches.
 The former tends to be heavier and larger than the latter.
 They are often made from gold or silver and can symbolize one’s wealth and nobility.
 Villagers and peasants would only fasten a traditional Kebaya with safety pins or peniti.

 Lastly, the skirt, known as kain or sarong, is a piece of long, unstitched fabric wrapped around the hips and secured with rope (tali).
 The skirt is then held in place with a belt (ikat pinggang) that can also serve decorative purposes.
-In Indonesia and Malaysia, women would substitute the skirt with hand-painted silk batik with gold threads.
+In Indonesia and Malaysia, women would substitute the skirt with hand-painted silk and lace batik with gold threads.

 Variants of Baju Kebaya

 Wearing Baju Kebaya modern tend to be easier than wearing the traditional counterpart.
 You don’t need to fasten the blouse with brooches or the skirt with ropes.
 The Baju Kebaya modern can also be altered depending on one’s needs; many Indonesian graduates would often wear tailor-made Kebaya in various designs to their convocations.
 In Malaysia and Singapore, other than the Baju Kurung, modest women would wear Kebaya Muslim to formal events paired with their hijab.
-Most Muslim brides nowadays would wear Kebaya modern instead of the traditional wedding custom attire.
+Most Muslim brides nowadays would wear Kebaya modern instead of the traditional wedding custom set attire.
 The wedding Kebaya mixes the classic Baju Kebaya with a modern and slightly Western, silhouette.

 What is baju kurung kebaya?